giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | sampleId.SV.circos.png              | circos plot                      |
 +-------------------------------------+----------------------------------+

-All coordinates files are in bed format, except for **sampleId.delly.TRA.filter.circosBed**, where the six fields correspond to the coordinates (chromosome<Tab>start<Tab>end) of the two translocation break points.
+| All coordinates files are in bed format, except for **sampleId.delly.TRA.filter.circosBed**, where the six fields correspond to the coordinates (chromosome<Tab>start<Tab>end) of the two translocation break points.
+All SV tables have the following fields:

+1. *locus*                 - SV coordinates (chromosome:start-end)
+2. *normCov*               - mean sequencing coverage normalized by chromosome median coverage
+3. *percReadsSupportingSV* - percent of read pairs supporting the variant
+4. *MAPQ*                  - mean MAPQ score of reads mapping to the SV locus
+5. *SV*                    - SV type
+6. *sampleId*              - sample identifier
+7. *SVid*                  - SV identifier
+8. *genes*                 - comma separated list of genes overlapping the SV

+CIRCOS PLOT TRACKS EXPLANATION!